kriegsman/hacker-hot-sauce/README.md

 Kyonghee recommends putting this on barbebcued meats; I love it on everything from eggs to veggies to hot dogs.

 The ingredients for one batch cost about US$60 (in 2019), and can all be found at an Asian market.
+Assembly takes about two hours.

 # Ingredients

 * 3 cups soy sauce
 * 2 cups vinegar
-* 1/2 cup lime juice
+* 1/2 cup lime juice (juice of about 3-4 limes)
 * 1/2 cup molasses
 * 25 cloves of fresh(!) garlic, minced.
 Substitute 10 Tbsp of pre-minced garlic from a jar ("jarlic") if that's all you have, but fresh garlic makes a surprisingly big difference.
 * 2 cups white sugar